taylorsimone-dispatches/Newsletter/README.md

 Objective >>

-I'm using git to track deadlines and experiment with skeleton drafting which includes working with collaborators for book cover design, marketing, & distribution.
+I'm using git to track both freelance and book deadlines while experimenting with skeleton drafting.
+I'm working with collaborators for book cover design, marketing, & distribution.

 🌐 Pitching tips/fyi for PR companies: